brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 date: 2022-04-28
 ---

-Update: 02 March 2024
+Update: 03 March 2024

 List of open source Android applications for "de-google, de-samsung, de-microsoft, de-nsa, de-china-malware etc. etc." your mobile phone, as always, the list is written in a [KISS](https://en.wikipedia.org/wiki/KISS_principle) simple way.
-The apps in the list are divided by category but within the categories they have no order.
+The apps in the list are divided by category but within the categories they have no specific order (although in some categories the most popular apps may be higher on the list).
 Feel free to [contact me](https://brainfucksec.github.io/contacts) to add applications or modify the list.

 The links in the list are related to the application website (if exists) or to the source code repository, I suggest to install [Neo Store](https://github.com/NeoApplications/Neo-Store) or [Droid-ify](https://github.com/Iamlooker/Droid-ify) which already has the repositories of [Guardian Project](https://guardianproject.info/), [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) and other applications such as [Mull Browser](https://github.com/divested-mobile/mull-fenix) or [NewPipe](https://newpipe.net/), and search apps from there.